NarenDawar/unitize/source/index.rst

 ..
-UnitWise documentation master file, created by sphinx-quickstart on Thu Jul 15 10:54:23 2023.
+Unitize documentation master file, created by sphinx-quickstart on Thu Jul 15 10:54:23 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to convertly's documentation!
+Welcome to unitize's documentation!
 ====================================

 .. toctree::